angrycub/katacoda-scenarios/securing-nomad/enable-acls/step6.md

-If you attempt to run a command at this point without a token provided, you will encounter an error; try it out.
+If you attempt to run a command at this point without providing a token, you will encounter an error; try it out.

 ```